71tech/ODIN/README.md

 ## Available fields
 Many common fields are available and alias names can be used, see [wiki](https://github.com/71tech/ODIN/wiki/Available-fields) for details.
 If something is missing you can open an issue or make a [contribution](#contribution).

+:warning: The field name BUTXT for the document header text has been changed to the correct identifier BKTXT.
+If you still want to use BUTXT, use the alias table ZODIN_ALIAS.

 ## Dataset structure

 At the moment the interface can process Excel and csv files, further input options are planned.